-During the three months ended March 31, 2012, the Company determined that the fair value of the underlying collateral securing two impaired loans with an aggregate carrying value of \$34.8 million was less than the net carrying value of the loans, resulting in a \$7.8 million provision for loan losses.
-In addition, during the three months ended March 31, 2012, the Company recorded less than \$0.1 million of net recoveries of previously recorded loan loss reserves.
+During the three months ended June 30, 2012, the Company determined that the fair value of the underlying collateral securing one impaired loan with a carrying value of \$20.6 million was less than the net carrying value of the loan, resulting in an \$8.6 million provision for loan losses.
+As a result, combined with accumulated reserves in prior years, this loan was fully reserved as of June 30, 2012.
+During the six months ended June 30, 2012, the Company determined that the fair value of the underlying collateral securing three impaired loans with an aggregate carrying value of \$55.4 million was less than the net carrying value of the loans, resulting in a \$16.4 million provision for loan losses.
+In addition, during the three and six months ended June 30, 2012, the Company recorded \$0.6 million and \$0.7 million, respectively of net recoveries of previously recorded loan loss reserves.
 These recoveries were recorded in provision for loan losses on the Consolidated Statement of Operations.
-The effect of the recoveries resulted in a provision for loan losses, net of recoveries, of \$7.8 million for the three months ended March 31, 2012.
-Of the \$7.8 million of loan loss reserves recorded during the three months ended March 31, 2012, \$5.0 million was attributable to a loan on which the Company had previously recorded reserves, while \$2.8 million of reserves related to another loan in the Company's portfolio.
-During the three months ended March 31, 2011, the Company determined that the fair value of the underlying collateral securing four impaired loans with an aggregate carrying value of \$27.6 million was less than the net carrying value of the loans, resulting in a \$1.6 million provision for loan losses.
-In addition, during the three months ended March 31, 2011, the Company received a cash recovery of \$0.2 million related to a fully reserved loan as well as a \$0.8 million recovery of reserve related to a loan that was modified in the subsequent quarter.
-These recoveries were recorded in provision for loan losses on the Statement of Operations.
-The effect of the recoveries resulted in a provision for loan losses, net of recoveries, of \$0.5 million for the three months ended March 31, 2011.
-The \$1.6 million of loan loss reserves recorded during the three months ended March 31, 2011 was attributable to loans on which the Company had previously recorded reserves.
-There were no loans for which the value of the collateral securing the loan was less than the carrying value of the loan for which the Company had not recorded a provision for loan loss as of March 31, 2012.
+The effect of the recoveries resulted in a provision for loan losses, net of recoveries, of \$8.0 million and \$15.7 million for the three and six months ended June 30, 2012, respectively.
+Of the \$8.6 million and \$16.4 million of loan loss reserves recorded during the three and six months ended June 30, 2012, \$8.6 million and \$13.6 million, respectively, was attributable to a loan on which the Company had previously recorded reserves, while \$2.8 million of reserves related to another loan in the Company's portfolio.
+The Company recorded an \$11.4 million and \$12.9 million provision for loan losses for the three and six months ended June 30, 2011, respectively, when it performed an evaluation of its loan portfolio and determined that the fair value of the underlying collateral securing three and six impaired loans, respectively, with an aggregate carrying value of \$50.5 million and \$72.3 million, respectively, were less than the net carrying value of the loans.
+In addition, during the three and six months ended June 30, 2011, the Company recorded \$3.8 million and \$4.8 million, respectively of net recoveries of previously recorded loan loss reserves.
+The effect of these recoveries resulted in a provision for loan losses, net of recoveries, of \$7.6 million and \$8.1 million for the three and six months ended June 30, 2011, respectively.
+There were no loans for which the value of the collateral securing the loan was less than the carrying value of the loan for which the Company had not recorded a provision for loan loss as of June 30, 2012.